 Directors' duties and responsibilities

-The Companies Act 2006 introduced a codification of directors' duties.
-On this page you can find news updates and quick links to guides and background information.
+The Companies Act 2006 codified directors' duties in the UK.
+On this page you can find relevant news and background information.

 What's on this page?